12. Provision for Current and Deferred Tax:

 43.5 Commodity price risk

-The Company is engaged in business of providing “Network Services” comprising mainly of Operation maintenance and energy management (OME) and other network services.
-In OME the major component of cost are electricity and Fuel.
-The variation in the price of electricity and fuel is index based i.e. additionally charged to customer.
+The Company is engaged in business of providing “Network Services” comprising mainly of Operation Maintenance and Energy-Management (OME) and Other Network Services.
+In OME the major components of cost are electricity and fuel.
+The variation in the prices of electricity and fuel is index based i.e. additionally charged to customer.
 With regards to other services the contracts are cost plus margin and therefore commodity price risk is mitigated.

 43.6 Credit risk